 Website localization goes beyond simply translating a website.
-It includes some technical areas and website management, SEO research, text optimization.
+It includes some technical areas and website management, SEO research, and text optimization.
 Your “translation” may not reflect the original, but a good localizer will make it effective.
-Luckily, there are some steps you can take to facilitate effective localization to go from a single language website to a multilingual website.
+Luckily, there are some steps you can take to facilitate effective localization and make the easy transition from a monolingual website to a multilingual website.

-A multilanguage strategy often forces you to publish almost simultaneously in several languages in order to maintain a coherent structure, but it is much easier to manage.
+A multilingual strategy often forces you to publish almost simultaneously in several languages in order to maintain a coherent structure, but it is much easier to manage.
 If you are targeting different countries that share the same language, make sure to tell Google that content is "canonical" in order to avoid search engines penalizing all your sites for duplicating content.
-Pangeanic has sister sites in the US and the UK and we have tell Google that although the content is identical, each site is directed (with different spellings) to different countries.
-Lastly, adding hreflang attributes and markup to your sitemap will help Google know which of your websites corresponds to which languages and countries.
+Pangeanic has two English sites for the US and the UK and we have to tell Google that although the content is identical, each site is directed (with different spellings) to different countries.
+Lastly, adding hreflang attributes and markup to your sitemap will help Google know which of your websites corresponds to which language and country.

 2. Use a Content Management System (CMS) with multilingual capabilities

 A good CMS will streamline the website localization process.
-However, not all CMS are created equal.
-Consider the markets and languages that are important to you and that the CMS supports all of them, including right-to-left languages (Arabic, Hebrew).
-Check compatibility with Indian languages if India is going to be key for you and with double-bit Asian scripts like Japanese, Chinese and Korean.
+However, not all CMSs are the same.
+Consider the markets and languages that are important to you and make sure your CMS supports all of them, including right-to-left languages (Arabic, Hebrew).
+Check compatibility with Indian languages if India is going to be key for you, and double-bit Asian scripts like Japanese, Chinese and Korean.
 The CMS you choose should also be flexible when it comes to source languages.
-Sooner or later you may find comments and relevant content coming from different languages that needs to be translated into the main language.
+Sooner or later, you may find comments and relevant content coming from different languages that need to be translated into the main language.

-How will you deal with comments, reviews or entries in a different language?
+How will you deal with comments, reviews, or entries in a different language?
 For me, the most important single aspect is seamless and powerful API capabilities.
-CMS software designers work in the knowledge that their users will come from Turkey, the US, Poland, Egypt and Argentina and that users will need to manage multilingual content soon.
+CMS software designers work in the knowledge that their users will come from countries all over the world like Turkey, the US, Poland or Egypt, and that users will need to manage multilingual content.

-Therefore, a Content Management System that has already thought about translations and has a translation API will make it easy to pull monolingual content and publish it in several languages using your translation company’s translation management system (TMS).
-You may include machine-translation solutions here to enable a first draft or to publish non-essential documentat In short, any solution that does without the need to copy and paste text or files between systems manually is good.
+Therefore, a CMS that already takes translations into account and has a translation API will make it easy to pull monolingual content and publish it in several languages using your translation company’s translation management system (TMS).
+You may include machine translation solutions to enable a first draft or to publish non-essential documents.
+In short, any solution that works without the need to copy and paste text or files between systems manually is good.

-3. Define a clear keyword strategy and plan Search Engine Optimization (SEO)Many website localization efforts are delayed in time, causing a great deal of frustration because decision makers only decide on multilingual SEO once translating the website has finished.
+3. Define a clear keyword strategy and plan Search Engine Optimization (SEO)Many website localization processes are delayed in time, causing a great deal of frustration because decision-makers only decide on multilingual SEO once translating the website has finished.
 This is a huge planning mistake.
 Any doctor will tell you that it is better to prevent than to cure.
-Effective multilingual SEO requires several actions by your web developers.
+Effective multilingual SEO requires several actions from your web developers.
 So please never forget:

-- Respect each engine in each region.
-Google is king in the West, but Yandex is still the preferred search engine in Russia and it is becoming popular in other countries like Turkey.
+- Remember the different engines in different regions.
+Google is king in the West, but Yandex is still the preferred search engine in Russia and it is becoming popular in other countries, like Turkey.
 Baidu is the indisputable search king in China.
-Also, focusing your strategy on Google may make you disappear in Yahoo results or Bing results.
-Yahoo is still a very respected engine and service in Japan, whereas Google’s privacy issues are viewed with suspicion in a country where privacy matters.
+Also, focusing your strategy on Google may make you disappear from Yahoo or Bing results.
+Yahoo is still a very respected engine and service in Japan, whereas Google’s privacy issues are viewed with suspicion in a country where privacy is a very big deal.

-- Monitor search engine updates – All search engines try to improve and update their search results algorithms.
-It is true that good content and friendly design are key and will never go out of fashion, but some periodic SEO strategy updates are necessary to maintain your ranking healthy.
+- Monitor search engine updates.
+All search engines try to improve and update their search algorithms.
+It is true that good content and friendly design are key and will never go out of fashion, but some periodic SEO strategy updates are necessary to maintain a healthy ranking.